tareqsifat/BlockVarseTask/How to Run a PHP Project from GitHub.md

 php artisan db:seed
 ```

 This command runs the database seeders.
-If there are specific seeders you need to run, you might use a command like `php artisan db:seed --class=UserSeeder`.
+If there are specific seeders you need to run, you might use a command like `php artisan db:seed`.

 ## 7. Start the Development Server